-In two focus group sessions, scientists working in the field of oyster cultivation, oyster farmers, oyster traders and chefs (n=10) predefined oyster quality characteristics and sensorial properties.
-The agreed predefined oyster quality characteristics could be categorized into biometric (total weight, tissue weight, meat content, shell length, shell width, shell depth), phenotypical (shell shape, shell color, tissue color), sensorial (odor, taste, texture) and extrinsic (shelf life, country of origin, flavor profile, cultivation method, health claims, nutritional value, packaging) characteristics.
-The sensorial properties of oysters were further broken down into the following attributes: saltiness, pungency, sweetness, firmness and creaminess.
-The predefined quality characteristics and sensorial properties have also been used in previous studies. ^{12,13}
+In two focus-group sessions, scientists working in the field of oyster cultivation, oyster farmers, oyster traders, and chefs (n=10) predefined oyster quality characteristics and sensorial properties.
+The agreed predefined oyster quality characteristics could be categorized into biometric (total weight, tissue weight, meat content, shell length, shell width, shell depth), phenotypical (shell shape, shell color, tissue color), sensorial (odor, taste, texture), and extrinsic (shelf life, country of origin, flavor profile, cultivation method, health claims, nutritional value, packaging) characteristics.
+The sensorial properties of oysters were further broken down into the following attributes: saltiness, pungency, sweetness, firmness, and creaminess.
+The predefined quality characteristics and sensorial properties have also been used in previous studies.
+12,13

 The questionnaires regarding the oyster quality characteristics and sensorial properties were distributed among the participating consumers (n=85).
-The attribute definitions were explained to the consumers in order to ensure agreement in the understanding of the terminology used.
+The attribute definitions were explained to the consumers in order to ensure agreement about the terminology used.
 Consumers were asked to score the importance of the predefined oyster quality characteristics and sensorial properties on a seven-point scale, anchored with 'not at all important to me' on the left-hand side and 'very important to me' on the right-hand side.
 The participants in the focus group sessions did not participate in these tests.

-Study 2: Purchase intention
+Study 2: Purchase intentions

-Consumers' purchase intention in relation to country of origin, cultivation area, type of cultivation process and flavor profile was measured using questionnaires.
-A full factorial design was used to reveal how much these factors influence willingness to buy and willingness to pay for oysters.
-Each factor had two levels:
+Consumers' purchase intentions in relation to country of origin, cultivation area, type of cultivation process and flavor profile were measured using questionnaires.
+A full factorial design was used to reveal how much these factors influenced willingness to buy and willingness to pay for oysters; each factor had two levels:

-- Country of origin: domestic vs. imported oyster.
-Presented to the consumers as Dutch or Irish oysters. - Cultivation area: natural vs. cultivation waters.
-Presented to the consumers as oysters cultivated in the Eastern Scheldt (nature reserve area) or Lake Grevelingen (most important Dutch oyster production area). - Type of cultivation process: refinement vs. no refinement.
-Presented to the consumers as refined or non-refined oysters. - Flavor profile: including and excluding the attribute 'sweet'.
-Presented to the consumers as saline, creamy, sweet or saline, creamy.
+- Country of origin: domestic versus imported oyster, presented to the consumers as Dutch or Irish oysters. - Cultivation area: natural versus cultivation waters, presented to the consumers as oysters cultivated in the Eastern Scheldt (a nature reserve area) or Lake Grevelingen (the most important Dutch oyster production area). - Type of cultivation process: refinement versus no refinement, presented to the consumers as refined or non-refined oysters. - Flavor profile: including and excluding the attribute 'sweet,' presented to the consumers as saline, creamy, sweet or saline, creamy.

-The attribute sweet was selected since the perceived sweetness is known to change in refined oysters in comparison with non-refined oysters.
-3,4 These factors were combined in a virtual oyster label which was presented in a questionnaire to the consumers (n=56, see figure 1).
+The 'sweet' attribute was selected because perceived sweetness is known to change in refined oysters in comparison with non-refined oysters.^{3,4} These factors were combined in a virtual oyster label, which was presented in a questionnaire to the consumers (n = 56, see Fig. 1).
 Willingness to buy was assessed using a seven-point scale ranging from 'not at all' on the left-hand side to 'surely' on the right-hand side of the scale.
-Willingness to pay was assessed using a seven-point scale ranging from \in 0.50 to \in 2.00 per individual oyster.
+Willingness to pay was assessed using a seven-point scale ranging from 0.50 to 0.50 to 0.50 per individual oyster.
 The range in price level is comparable with Dutch retail price levels.
-Low price levels (approx. \in 0.50 per oyster) have been recorded for domestic oysters in discount supermarkets while the high prices (approx. \in 2.00 per oyster) have been recorded for high quality imported French oysters in seafood specialty stores.
+Low price levels (approximately 0.50 per oyster) have been recorded for domestic oysters in discount supermarkets whereas the high prices (approx. 0.50 per oyster) have been recorded for high-quality imported French oysters in seafood specialty stores.
 Participating consumers were asked to mention reasons for the willingness to buy on the questionnaire forms.